 - As we stated earlier,

-is a fitting parameter in the model.
-We compute how the cost function, which quantifies how far our calculatedypred
+Wandbare fixed parameters.
+Onlyx0is a fitting parameter in the model.
+We compute how the cost function, which quantifies how far our calculatedypredvalue is from the expectedy0value when usingx0=1

 - We then calculate the gradient with respect to the input .